How to make money as an artist

 Synergies between your job and your art

 To sum it up, there are limitless jobs you can do with your art skills in and outside of creative industries.
-My personal favorite jobs are the technical jobs in the creative industries.
-Fewer care about gender, nationality, skin colour or religion.
+My personal favorite jobs are technical jobs in the creative industries.
+Less care about gender, nationality, skin colour or religion.
 As a technician, you get the jobs done and get paid.
 There are synergies between your job and your art.
 It offers you a good wage so you can save enough money to kick start your art career in a couple of years.

 How to make serious cash being an artist